 How to develop a Canny algorithm

-Generally the algorithm works on gray-scale pictures.
+Typically, the algorithm works on gray-scale images.
 Therefore, at first we can use color space conversion to transform RGB image to grayscale.

 Step 1: Reduce image noise